pepper-jk/homebrew_5e/mounts.md

 - **Horsepower.** The horse begins charging if it moves at least 15 feet in a straight line and continues charging until it stops moving forward.
 While charging, the horse’s long jump is up to 30 feet and it ignores difficult terrain.
 #### Actions
 - **Combat Stomp.** Melee Weapon Attack: +3 + PB to hit, reach 5 ft., one target.
 Hit: 9 (2d4 + 3) bludgeoning damage.
 If the target is a Medium or smaller creature, it must succeed on a DC 11 + PB Strength saving throw or be knocked prone.
-- **Rear Up (1/Day).** The horse rears up, whirling its hooves and inflicting disadvantage on an opponents next attack roll and any attack rolls against it or its rider until the beginning of its next turn.
-- **(new) Rear Up (1/Day).** Using half its movement the horse rears up, whirling its hooves and inflicting disadvantage on any melee attack rolls within 5ft. of it until the beginning of its next turn.
+- **Rear Up (1/Day).** Using half its movement the horse rears up, whirling its hooves and inflicting disadvantage on any melee attack rolls within 5ft. of it until the beginning of its next turn.
 If the horse uses its opportunity attack of the **Step Out** reaction, this effect ends.
 #### Reaction
 - **Step Out.** If the horse is approached by an opponent from the rear, meaning a creature enters a space behind it, the rider may use their reaction and let the horse perform a **Combat Stomp** as an attack of opportunity.